brooksbenson/eloquent-js/chapter12/notes-chapter12.md

 # A Programming Language

 Building a programming language can be useful for domain specific problems.
-Regular Expressions, for example, provide a syntax for matching patterns in string data; a domain specific problem.
+Regular Expressions, for example, provide a syntax for matching patterns in string data: a domain specific problem.
 The result of trying to match string data in JS may be more painful to look at and a lot more work to use than a regular expression.
 This is an example of how a new syntax can better solve domain specific problems.

 ## Parsing

 The most immediately visible part of a program is its syntax.
-A _parser_ is program that reads a piece of text and produces a data structure that reflects the structure of the program contained in that text.
+A _parser_ is a program that reads a piece of text and produces a data structure that reflects the structure of the program contained in that text.
 If the text does not form a valid program, the parser points out the error.

 ## Evaluating